 - Be mindful of your mental well-being.
 Working from home can be lonely with no one to chat and have a laugh with.
 Also, when nobody’s watching you and stress levels are high, it’s much easier to overwork yourself, so be careful with that.

 - Take breaks and eat proper lunch in a different room or place than your workroom.
+Free up time to eat in your eschedule planner.
 Don’t eat at your desk!

 - Get up at least once an hour to move your body a bit and open the windows to get some fresh air in the room.